You had a procedure to remove your hemorrhoid. Hemorrhoids are swollen veins in the anus or lower part of the rectum.

 - You may apply an ice pack to your bottom to help reduce swelling and pain.
 Wrap the ice pack in a clean towel before applying it.
 This prevents cold injury to your skin.
 Do not use the ice pack for more than 15 minutes at a time.

-- Your health care provider may show you how to do a sitz bath.
+- Your doctor may recommend that you do a sitz bath.
 Soaking in a warm bath can also help relieve pain.
 Sit in 3 to 4 inches (7.5 to 10 centimeters) of warm water a few times a day.

 When to Call the Doctor

 - You have a lot of pain or swelling

 - You bleed a lot from your rectum

 - You cannot pass urine several hours after the surgery

 - The incision is red and hot to the touch